5 stars

 Step 2: Establish your company in Canada

-• Subsidiary relationship between two companies exists when your foreign company owns and controls your Canadian company.
+• A subsidiary relationship between two companies exists when your foreign company owns and controls your Canadian company.

 • Parent relationship is established when your Canadian company owns and controls your home company.

-• Affiliate relationship is established when same individuals (or group of individuals) who own and control your home company also own and control your company in Canada.
+• An affiliate relationship is established when the same individuals (or group of individuals) who own and control your home company also own and control your company in Canada.

 Once you are clear about your Canadian company’s ownership structure, you need to decide where to base your first corporate office in Canada.
 If you wish to register a Federal company in Canada, then you must have at least 1 Canadian Director in your business.
 Some provinces do not require the presence of the Canadian Director when establishing a business in Canada.

 For example, if you want to base your business in Ontario or British Columbia, you do not need a Canadian Director.
-On the other hand, if your target province is Alberta, then you would need to nominate at least 1 Canadian director who will be responsible and accountable for managing your Canadian operations.
+On the other hand, if your target province where this is not the case, then you would need to nominate at least 1 Canadian director who will be responsible and accountable for managing your Canadian operations.
 If you don’t have someone who can act as your Canadian Director, you should get your Canadian law firm’s guidance on this issue or talk to an accounting form in Canada who can assist you with this matter.

 Step 3: Apply for ICT Work Permit